-I’m sure many of you tuned in for the 2016 Summer Olympics in Rio last month, and the Paralympics start this week.
+I’m sure many of you tune in for the Summer Olympics when they air, and the Paralympics generally start a week later.
 For many Olympic athletes, the Olympic Games represent the culmination of their hard work and athletic achievement.
 I can’t imagine how much time, hard work and sacrifice has gone into preparing for this one small moment of time.
 With this level of international exposure and pressure, I’m sure emotions run high as athletes prepare to be in the best condition physically, technically, mentally and emotionally.
 Every athlete from every country has put in relentless hours trying to become the best that they can be at something they love and bring home a medal that honors the individual, the team and their country.
 The years of preparation come down to a few minutes or even seconds of competition.
 How can an athlete not be overwhelmed by emotions?
 How can they stay emotionally resilient in the moment?

 We define emotional resiliency as the ability to adapt to stressful relationships and situations in the workplace.
 For the Olympic athlete, emotional pressure is not new to them and it is something they train for.
 They may experience a wide range of emotions from fear and anxiety to exhilaration and inspiration in any competition in any moment!
 Being an emotionally resilient leader is really not all that different.
 Today we’re going to take a look at three key tools for the Emotionally Resilient Olympic Athlete(Leader): Self-Awareness, Internal Locus of Control and Connection.